Medicaid Eligibility Vendors: KPIs to Measure Effectiveness

 While taking cases that are not going to qualify for benefits may make the vendor’s acceptance rate look good, if they are reporting their success rate honestly, it will be reflected in a dismal success rate.

 The point is a vendor should be taking cases with merit, period.
-And a really good vendor will push the envelope and take the cases that are iffy and work like heck to get them approved.
+And a really good vendor will take the questionable cases, and diligently working to get them approved.
 It is those cases where the vendor really earns their money and can truly call themselves a patient advocate.
 And remember, the local market demographics and economy will also have a bearing on the merit of the cases being considered.

 Win or Lose…but We Never Lose

 Win rates, or the number of cases that are approved for benefits compared with the number of cases accepted, can be telling.
 A vendor that wins 100 percent of the cases they accept should be suspect.
 Every vendor has situations where the case becomes impossible to win.
 Patients disappear (homeless), become uncooperative, or decide they do not want to apply for benefits, which is their choice.
-Aside from these situations, a perfect record or near perfect record almost always indicates that the vendor is cherry picking or not reporting accurately.
+Aside from these situations, a near perfect record almost always indicates that the vendor is cherry picking or inaccurately reporting.
 Conversely, a low win rate may indicate problems in other areas, such as accepting too many cases without merit.
 But, it could also mean that there is an issue with the agency responsible for making the Medicaid eligibility determination.

 Getting Down to Brass Tacks: the Conversion Rate